simplic/PdfScribe/README.md

 2. Open port configuration
 3. Add `--dir` as argument.
 Sample: `--dir C:\PrinterOutput\`

-> The directory must be accessible for the printing machine.
+> The directory must be accessible on the printing machine.